-Cannabidiol may be no cure for canine cancer, but research has revealed that it might just support a well laid-out treatment plan for cancer-affected dog.
+Cannabidiol may be no cure for canine cancer, but research has revealed that it might just support a well-laid-out treatment plan for cancer-affected dogs.
 Using CBD for cancer might make the standard treatments for the disease more efficient, thereby positively affecting the pet’s standard of health.

 It Can Support Antitumor Medicine